roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ### Selector Examples

-Just to make the above points crystal clear, here's a CSS selector that would work in browsers that fully support external SVG definitions but fail in IE:
+Just to make the above points crystal clear, here's a CSS selector that would work in browsers that fully support external SVG definitions but fails when [svg4everybody](https://github.com/jonathantneal/svg4everybody) pollyfills IE:

 ```css
 .my-svg use {
 	fill: red;}
 ```
-It turns out there's no real need or gain to target `use`, so just change that to:
+It turns out there's no real need or gain to target `use`, so just change that to the following to work for all cases:
 ```css
 .my-svg {
 	fill: red;}